sitek94/react-d3-globe/README.md

 ## Motivation

 Some time ago I built [a small app](https://sitek94.github.io/pocket-globe-app/), where I implemented a clickable and draggable globe.
 Later, when building [my portfolio](https://macieksitkowski.com/), I wanted to showcase that project with a miniature version of such interactive globe.
-So I implemented it again.
+So I implemented it **again**.

 My goal is to create an npm package with this interactive globe component so that I can easily use it in both my app and portfolio.
+Additionally, I'd like to learn a thing or two about building, deploying and publishing npm packages.

 Who knows, maybe someone will find it useful as well.